MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 If you provide this set of credentials and a certificate, it is automatically available to app collaborators but only for that specific service.
 As an example, say developer X adds credentials and certificates to distribution group "Tester."
 Then when developer Y distributes a new release to the "Tester" group, X's username, password, and certificate are by default selected.
 App Center will use them for developer Y. App Center only uses your Apple ID during the transaction and it doesn't use it for anything else.

-## What happens when you click register devices
+## Apple device registration limit

-App Center registers device IDs in your Apple developer account and adds them to the provisioning profile used for distribution.
-An Apple developer account has a finite number of spots for devices per device type.
+Each Apple developer account has a finite number of spots for devices per device type.
 Apple works with five device types: iPad, iPhone, iPod, Apple TV, and Apple Watch.
 Each of these has a limitation of 100 devices.
 Imagine you register six devices, all of which are iPhones.
 You then have 94 device IDs left for iPhones and still have 100 left for each of the four other device types.

-## What is re-signing

-For app distribution, code signing is a necessity set by Apple; this is the same for distribution through Xcode, App Center, or the iTunes Store.
-Code signing is a precaution to make sure nobody has tampered with your app.
-You can read more in the [Apple documentation on app signing](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html#//apple_ref/doc/uid/TP40012582-CH31-SW2).

-When you sign your app with an ad hoc distribution provisioning profile, it includes a list of devices that can install your app.
-App Center re-signs the app for release to a distribution group in two steps.
-First it updates the provisioning profile to include all devices in the distribution group.
-Then it re-signs the app with the updated provisioning profile.
-Now all the devices from the provisioning profile can install the latest release.
+You can only unregister devices once per year to get those slots back.

 ## How to generate a .p12 file